spokenweb/spokenweb-metadata-scheme/docs/4-metadata-fields.rst

   * Accompanying material
   * Other

-**Material Designation:** Assign a Specific Material Designation to the Item.
+**Material Designation:** Assign a specific Material Designation to the Item.
 The specific material designation identifies the particular class of material to which the item belongs.
 For our schema, we have identified a set number of material designations that we believe will be the most common within our collections.
 For material designations not found on our list, please contact Jason Camlot (jason.camlot@concordia.ca).
 [7]_

   * Reel to Reel
   * Cassette